Bermuda Cruise Port Guide, Things to Do, Shore Excursions

 Bermuda cruise port - King's Wharf Dockyard and marina

 There are different ways to get around Bermuda.
 If your ship stays in port longer than a couple of hours, your best choice is to get a bus/ferry day pass, as it is more convenient and economical.
-You can get a 1-day pass or multi-day pass.
+You can get a 1-day pass or a multi-day pass.

-BUS – A 1-day pass costs $19 per adult and $9.50 per child, and you can use it across all transportation zones for both buses and ferries.
+You can use a 1-day pass across all transportation zones for both buses and ferries.
 If you decide to use the ferry/bus once or twice, then it will be cheaper for you to get a token.
-A single bus ticket costs $3.50 per adult ($2.75 using a token), and $2.75 per child.
 Day passes and tokens can be purchased at the tourist information center near the cruise terminal.
-To get to Hamilton, take bus #8 in front of the Clock Tower Mall building approximately a 5-minute walk from the cruise terminal.
-The ticket price is $5 for adults and $2.75 for children 5 to 15 years old.
-For kids under 4 years old is free.
-Check the bus timetables and fares on the Government of Bermuda’s official website

-FERRY Sea Express is a company that operates water ferries that are a quick and convenient way to get around the island.
+Sea Express is a company that operates water ferries that are a quick and convenient way to get around the island.
 There are four different ferry routes: Blue Route, Pink Route, Green Route, and Orange Route.
 The closest ferry station is only a couple of minutes’ walk from the cruise terminal.
-Check out/download the Bermuda ferry schedule
+Check out/download the Bermuda Ferry schedule

 • Blue Route will take you to/from the Royal Navy Dockyard to Hamilton and the ride takes around 20 minutes.
-The ticket price is $5 per adult and $2.75 per child from 5 to 15 years old.

 • Orange Route is available only during summer months to/from the Royal Navy Dockyard to St. George and the ride takes around 45 minutes.
-The ticket price is $5 per adult and $2.75 per child from 5 to 15 years old.

 • Pink Route (Hamilton – Paget- Warwick) and Green Route (Hamilton – Watford Bridge – Cavello Bay – Rockaway) are also available but commonly used by commuters.

 There is an official bus/ferry ticket kiosk right at the terminal, and here you can get your tickets (however, if you want to buy more than a 2-day pass, you need to go to the post office or get it in Hamilton).
 Transportation tokens can be also paid directly on the bus or ferry but you will need to have the exact fare in change.
-No change will be given back.
-Dollar bills are not accepted.

-TAXI – Taxis in Bermuda are metered but not cheap and definitely are the best option at night when the bus and ferry services are reduced.
+Taxis in Bermuda are metered but not cheap and are the best option at night when the bus and ferry services are reduced.
 Taxis are either cars or small vans that can accommodate between 4 – 7 people.
-If you would like to hire a taxi per hour, it is also possible and rates are stipulated by the government (around $50 for 1-4 people per vehicle, and $70 for 5-7 people per vehicle).
+If you would like to hire a taxi per hour, it is also possible and rates are stipulated by the government.
 Wheelchair-accessible taxis are also available but limited.
-Taxi station at the Royal Navy Dockyard is located right outside the cruise terminal and a ride to Hamilton city takes 20-25 minutes (subject to traffic) and costs approximately $50 per vehicle.
-Read more about Bermuda taxi fares here

-TROLLEY – There is a free trolley service from the ship through the Dockyards at King’s Wharf.
+There is a free trolley service from the ship through the Dockyards at King’s Wharf.
 It is very convenient for people with walking difficulties as it makes several stops along the way so you can hop on/hop off.
 It allows you to easily access some of the Dockyard’s restaurants and places of interest, however, they operate every 10-15 minutes and might be crowded.

 • The port area is neat, well-organized, and wheelchair accessible.